Floorp-Projects/Floorp/toolkit/components/messaging-system/schemas/SpecialMessageActionSchemas/index.md

 }
 ```

+### `DECLINE_DEFAULT_PDF_HANDLER`

+Action for declining to set the default PDF handler to Firefox on the user's
+system.
+Prevents the user from being asked again about this.

+Windows only.

+- args: (none)

 ### `SHOW_SPOTLIGHT`

 Action for opening a spotlight tab or window modal using the content passed to the dialog.